 - 1987 – UNESCO recognizes Manu National Park as a World Heritage Site

-- 2009 – The original site was extended to the current size of 1, 716, 295, 22 hectares/ 17,162, 95 km²
+- 2009 – The original site was to the current size of 1, 716, 295, 22 hectares/ 17,162, 95 km²

 Demographics and Ecology

 Manu National Park forms part of the Amazon Jungle.
-So in terms of the animals, look forward to the weird and wonderful, from cute to menacing, furry to hairless, they have it all.
+So in terms of the animals, look forward to the weird and amazing, from cute to menacing, furry to hairless, they have it all.
 Whatever you find, be sure it won’t disappoint.
 In the lowland forest expect some Jaguars, Giant Armadillo, Spider Monkeys and so much more.
-The mountains have animals like the spectacled bear, Andean fox, mountain Guinea pigs (not sure its safe to eat these) among other species.
-The estimated number of different species stands at 155 Amphibians, 132 reptiles (including the green anaconda), 210 fish, 300 ants, 650 beetles, 136 dragonflies and 1300 butterflies.
+The mountains have animals like the spectacled bear, Andean fox, and mountain Guinea pigs (not sure it’s safe to eat these) among other species.
+The number of different species stands at 155 Amphibians, 132 reptiles (including the green anaconda), 210 fish, 300 ants, 650 beetles, 136 dragonflies and 1300 butterflies.
 Interesting fact: The national bird of Peru is called the Andean Cock of the Rock.

 Manu National Park covers a massive 1, 716, 295, 22 hectares/ 17, 162,95 km².
 It’s found in the North of Cusco.
 It’s at the meeting point of the Tropical Andes and the Amazon Basin in Southwestern Peru.
 The park is all under Peru, although it does share borders with Brazil and Bolivia.
 It covers the entire Manu River Basin.
-Because of its geographical location and climate, it makes hard for planes to take off from here, therefore you have to use the many vehicle routes available.
+Because of its geographical location and climate, it makes it hard for planes to take off from here, and you have to use the many vehicle routes available.

 The weather in Manu National Park is typical rainforest weather.
-It’s plagued with heavy rains and showers during wet season which is between December and April.
-However, during dry season which is between May and November, there is only a scattering of rain showers.
-But the rain is not usually as intense and frequent as it is in wet season.
+It’s plagued with heavy rains and showers during the wet season which is between December and April.
+However, during the dry season which is between May and November, there is only a scattering of rain showers.
+But the rain is not usually as intense and frequent as it is in the wet season.

 How to get there?

-There are a few options on transportation.
+There are a few options for transportation.

 The easiest and probably most expensive way is taking a charter plane from Cusco to Boca Manu.
 They have an airstrip and it is possible to charter a plane.
-Chartering a plane is always to easy and convenient, but it does come with a price tag.
+Chartering a plane is always easy and convenient, but it does come with a price tag.
 Another option is taking a domestic flight to Puerto Maldonado followed by a 6 hour boat ride.

-Next option is to take one of the many local buses, it’s a long ride and they don’t make any stops unless its pick-ups and drop offs.
+The next option is to take one of the many local buses, it’s a long ride and they don’t make any stops unless its pick-ups and drop offs.
 Although inexpensive, the schedule can be unreliable and the logistics if you do not speak Spanish can prove challenging.